PanLex is a project of The Long Now Foundation. To learn more:

 What do you want to develop?

 PanLex content developers discover, document, and edit billions of translations among the words of the languages of the world.
-Specifically, they do:
+Content development consists of:

 - Source acquisition: finding sources of information, registering them, and storing them in the PanLex source archive.

 - Source consultation: using sources to add content to the PanLex database.

 - Content curation: editing content within the PanLex database.

 PanLex technology developers improve and document the design and infrastructure of the PanLex database and of its human and program interfaces.
 Technology development includes:

 - Database development: improving the PanLex database.